 How to Select the Right Window Style for Your Casper, Wyoming Area Home

-STYLES OF WINDOWS TO CONSIDER:
+WINDOW STYLES TO CONSIDER:

 Awning Windows — Hinged from the top and opening outward from the bottom, awning window's construction pushes water away from the window opening.
-Awning windows are usually placed over fixed windows or in garages above eye level to provide ventilation and privacy all at once.
+They are usually placed over fixed windows or in garages above eye level to provide ventilation and privacy all at once.
 Awning windows are often associated with southern home designs.

 Single-Hung Windows — Single-hung windows are the same as double hung windows, with one difference: only the bottom sash opens by pushing upward; the top sash cannot open.